iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-12-09.md

 Kenneth and Peter had gone on to check out the lower traverse, but everyone else was there.
 I'd had a blast going down with a really good group on an awesome route, and I wanted to get to know some of the new cavers better, so I suggested going out centre with Yuqi and Zoe, aided by Isha.
 Diss was sent with us to speed things up, and she was quite useful on the way up pulling on ropes when people were climbing.

 Yuqi took a while on the first pitch - her sit strap was too tight so she couldn't get her legs up high, and her chest harness strap was fed through the buckle wrongly, so it could never tighten up.
 There was nothing I could do but wait, and at the top of the pitch there was a nice broad ledge, so I got Yuqi and Zoe onto that (clipping cowstails to the line as if it was a traverse and derigging descenders as opposed to doing it as a proper rebelay) before heading up the next bit.
 This is also a long pitch with another broad ledge at the top, a bit easier to get off the rope than the previous one, but still a bit tough.

 The next section is a bit tighter, in a rift, and has a hanging rebelay.
 It helps to make the loops of knots such as fig 8s really small so that they are easier to clip into - long loops hang low, and are very tight near the knot where most people can reach.
 I eventually shoved a spared krab through the knot to act as a clip in point. it was at the rebelay I appreciated how bad Yuqi's chest jammer was - an ancient thing with an all metal handle, and its teeth were so sharp it bit into the rope and wouldn't let go even when the gate was open!
 I got Zoe to go up the next pitch before me cos I could hear Peter up above and got him to look out for her.

 I got up and found the other groups were all up already, and we were quite behind.
 Not wanting to keep everyone waiting in the cave, Rhys and I agreed that he should take most people out and I'd form a second wave.
 I begged to be allowed to keep Perry, partially as eye candy and partially as much needed muscle for helping tired cavers up the pitches and free climbs still to come.
 As Yuqi came up I rigged a second line down on a spare set of bolts and helped her with the high deviation at the top of the Centre pitch - it's not too hard, but when you're tired and a shorter it can be tough.
 I'd never rigged a second line down to help someone before and felt quite good that I was able to do so quickly and confidently.

 With the rest up I finally got to see Isha, who was derigging.
 I'd assumed she'd be tired, but she was full of excitement and enthusiasm, and insisted on derigging the rest.
 Shrugging, I sent Perry out first with Zoe and Yuqi, and then followed Diss up.
 We were soon out on the surface, where the fog hadn't improved (did anyone mention it was foggy?) but we soon saw the minibus headlights and headed for them.
 They moved the minibus from the normal parking area to the cattle grid, which was a good call as we got there quickly without jumping over any fences.
 Home, big pot of lentil slop that wouldn't have been out of place in Slov, caving games and booze, and then a blissful first night in the NPC bunk room for me.

 ####Jack Hare

+Saturday morning arrived at a very reasonable time with large numbers of sausages and egg-fried bread, bacon, mushrooms, beans - yummy!
+It’s hard to eat lunch in caves, so chocolate bars are the way forwards.
+The first day we were doing Notts 1 (logic), in three groups - left, centre and John Adamsons (less logic).
+Jack put me in the centre group, as the easiest route, because I was stupidly nervous.
+Augustinus was my fellow novice, and we had Kenneth and Peter as our experienced cavers.

+Once again we dragged kit bags, ropes and ourselves onto the minibus and drove off to a random field on top of a random hill.
+And then, on top of a random hill in a random field in Yorkshire in winter, we stripped down to our undies to don our furries, wet socks, oversuits, knee pads, wellies, harnesses, helmets and gloves.
+Brilliantly, Jack, Kenneth and Peter then rigged up the side of the bus so we could have a final SRT technique practice.
+In theory, Rhys, Perry, Esha and the more confident novices went to find the cave, but in fact we then spent an hour or so trying to find a big hole in a bumpy field full of heather and covered in fog.
+It was unbelievably low visibility, even at noon - we all had our helmet lights on, and regrouping involved a fair amount of “ayyy-ohhhh”ing.
+But find it we did, and eventually we all descended off a ledge and into the unknown (for some of us, anyway).

+The first descent was exhilarating at the time but retrospectively boring, because it got better and better.
+In part it is simply that you rely on your body and the ropes to get to these otherwise inaccessible places, and in part it’s that the only light is your helmet torch - because each rope is done a person at a time, the long descents are just you alone, in the quiet and the dark.
+But the appeal is also the caves themselves - they’re so alien, everything is inverted, and the sizes are so extreme.
+At times you could (if you put your descender on hard lock) reach out and touch both sides of the cave at once, but be unable to see top or bottom.
+There are great folds of rock which ripple downwards like sheets of wild honeycomb, and your rope trails above you into nothingness.
+At other times you have to lie close to the floor against water-smoothed rocks and pebbles and all you can see is the rock face right in front of you because there isn’t space to turn your head fully.
+I learnt that you are not officially stuck in between the walls if someone (read: Kenneth) can still see past you.

+I’m glad I begun on an easy route and appreciated these things.
+We reached the bottom first, and I joined Kenneth singing songs in the dark, deep underground.
+Once everyone else joined us it was time for hot squash and chocolate bars eaten with damp (muddy) fingers.

+Augustinus and I went back up John Adamsons with Perry and Rhys.
+It was a lot harder than the way down!
+Maybe just because prusiking is harder than using a descender, but it was also a harder route - lots of switching from ascending to interesting traverses.
+It’s a lot about technique, upper body strength and willingness to scramble inelegantly as well.
+(I have one of those, at least).
+I only nearly-panicked once, and luckily Perry was nearby to tell me to chill out and try lots of different things.
+But up was definitely more of a workout, and a testing of capabilities, than down was.

+I was so glad to get to the surface, tramp across the field, now in both mist and darkness, change back to normal clothes and eat many apple pies back on the minibus.
+Back at the cottage, whilst dinner was cooking, we unpacked kit bags and did our best to ensure that the base layers would be dry for Sunday (this was surprisingly successful - apparently it’s an advantage of the NPC hut, that it has “a drying room that actually dries”), and then recoiled the rope which had been used, which was incredibly hard on my poor arms, but did at least stop them from going stiff.
+Dinner was “slop” ie. lentil curry, with tea from a beautifully enormous teapot and the aforementioned wine.
+And then it was time for caving games.

+I picked up the most impressively extensive (but sadly not excitingly coloured) bruise on my forearm attempting to do the table traverse, and Diss and I proved quite good at the pot and sling game, but I was never going to be any good at the “squeeze-machine”.
+Esha definitely won that one, managing to slide through the two planks of wood almost with ease, even though Perry seemed to feel no pain and Rhys is about the width of the length of a biro (I can say that truthfully because he later measured the gap they were squeezing through!)
+By this point I’d had enough wine to be feeling significantly less self-conscious, and the games were becoming more of a free-for-all, with the can game going on in one corner, three-table traverses miraculously happening and people trying to pick up cardboard from the floor with their mouths, and vague attempts being made to make the fire burn properly.

+####Stephanie

 ##Sunday